materials-marketplace/user-docs/docs/source/ucs/sa_weld_strength_tut.md

 As an example let's select the twist case with a torque of 1000 N.

-A this point you only have to click on compute.
+At this point you only have to click on compute.

 ### Results